jakep3/Project-4/README.md

 __PROBLEM STATEMENT__

-The purpose of this project was to evaluate Hydrophone data from the OOI Broadband Hydrophone website and discover the effects of wind and rain on underwater noise.
+There were two parts to this project.
+The purpose of the first part was to evaluate Hydrophone data from the OOI Broadband Hydrophone website and discover the effects of wind and rain on underwater noise.
 There were two sites of interest:
   1. Oregon Shelf Cabled Benthic Experiment Package
   2. Oregon Offshore Cabled Benthic Experiment Package

+The purpose of the second part to this project was to find and evaluate short periods of time where there was marine mammal vocalization, airgun noise, and earthquake/volcano eruption noise.

+The two parts are described as follows:

 ___Part 1:___